A Perfect Metaphor for How NOT to Fight a North Carolina Class Action Case

 Foreign policy negotiations and personal injury cases have much in common.
 In both situations, multiple parties are playing for enormous stakes.
 Just like a savvy foreign policy guru should have a full bag of “sticks and carrots” in his or her arsenal; so, too, should your North Carolina mass tort law firm have a diversity of strategies, tools, and resources at hand.

-The team at DeMayo Law so often succeeds with complex cases (including class actions) because we work strategically rather than impetuously.
+The team at DeMayo Law Offices so often succeeds with complex cases (including class actions) because we work strategically rather than impetuously.
 We know that your situation is in many ways unique — and also very intense and emotional.
 Our team will work with you throughout the case to help you stay grounded, so you feel in control of your destiny and your time.

 Let us help you figure out the next steps–call (877) 333-1000 now for a free consultation with us.